DS-Meena/Get-started-with-bedrock/llm_agent/Readme.md

 # Troubleshooting

+### Malformed input request:
+raise ValueError(f"Error raised by bedrock service: {e}")
+ValueError: Error raised by bedrock service: An error occurred (ValidationException) when calling the InvokeModelWithResponseStream operation: Malformed input request: string [Observation] does not match pattern ^(\|+|User:)$, please reformat your input and try again.

+Status: **Unable to resolve this**

 ### Connection Timeout Issue

 Error:
 botocore.exceptions.EndpointConnectionError: Could not connect to the endpoint URL: "https://bedrock-runtime.us-west-2.amazonaws.com/model/amazon.titan-text-lite-v1/invoke

 This issue can be resolved by resolving the "could not resolve Host" issue.
-[Below]

 ###  Could not resolve Host